Graduate School Handbook Part 11 - The progression examination

 - Must each produce an independent, written preliminary scrutiny report of the work on form RD2b submitted prior to the viva.
 This should be sent to the Graduate School by the deadline advised;

-- Must be mindful of University policy on assessment offences and the Code of Good Conduct in research;
+- Must be mindful of University policy on assessment offences and the Code of Good Research Conduct; and should check that ethical approval has been obtained if a requirement of the RD1;

-- Must provide the candidate with oral feedback and an indication of their recommended outcome once they have finished their deliberations;
+- Must provide the PGR with oral feedback and an indication of their recommended outcome once they have finished their deliberations;

-- Must produce a joint outcomes report RD2c for consideration by the FRDC including written feedback for the candidate, and in the case of resubmission, a rationale for this recommendation together with clear instructions about requirements for additional work.
-This report is submitted to the Graduate School Office;
+- Must produce a joint outcomes report (RD2c) for consideration by the FRDC including written formative feedback for the PGR, and in the case of resubmission, a rationale for this recommendation together with clear instructions about requirements for additional work.
+This report is submitted to the Graduate School;

 - If reviewers are unable to agree a joint outcome recommendation, each should submit an independent report (RD2c) to the Graduate School Office for consideration by the FRDC.